Sunrise in Johannesburg

 Core area “Sustainable economic development, training and employment” Creating employment opportunities Internal link

-More than half of young people in South Africa under the age of 25 are unemployed.
+About half of young people in South Africa under the age of 25 are unemployed.
 At the same time, companies are having difficulty filling vacant posts because of a lack of skilled workers.
-Germany is therefore supporting a pilot project for dual training in South Africa and helping to qualify skilled workers for “green” technologies.
+The German Development Ministry (BMZ) is supporting its partner country's efforts to improve vocational education and create employment opportunities for teens and young adults.

 Current situation